 Marketing metrics are aligned a lot more with organizational strategic objectives.

-If the company is public, then the share price will be of primary concern.
+If the company is public, the share price will be of primary concern.
 This is tightly aligned with shareholder perception, managed by the PR team.

 Gross profit and revenue will also be key metrics for the marketing team and the entire business.